GoogleCloudPlatform/community/tutorials/sigfox-sensit/index.md

     The command uses the table schema JSON file in the same working directory.

-    **Note**: Change `your-region` to your GCP region, and change `your-project` to the GCP project where you are hosting the Sigfox-GCP integration.
-If necessary, you can also change the values of the BigQuery dataset name (default value:
-    `sigfox`) and table name (default value: `sensit`).
+    **Note**: Change `your-region` to your Google Cloud region, and change `your-project` to the Google Cloud project where you are hosting the Sigfox - Google Cloud integration.
+If necessary, you can also change the values of the BigQuery dataset name (default value: `sigfox`) and table name (default value: `sensit`).

     The command should return an output similar to this: